ericli3690/lifelink/README.md

 # lifelink
-A prototype for a large-scale hardware+software first-responder network.
+A prototype for a large-scale hardware + software first-responder network.